Shabaka (window)

-Shebeke (Şəbəkə) - are windows filled with coloured glass, created by Azerbaijani folk craftsmen from small wooden parts without glue and nails.
+Shebeke are windows filled with coloured glass, made from small wooden parts without glue and nails.

 The building of the Sheki Khans Palace, shebeke fills walls, window openings of halls and rooms.
 Geometrically, shebeke windows fit with the general composition of the main facade of the palace.
 The continuous stained-glass shebeke-windows of the central halls and side rooms overlook the facade of the palace.
-It is believed that the replacement of the outer walls of the halls of the both floors and the upper rooms by lifting sashes-stained-glass windows is a feature of this ceremonial pavilion architecture.
+It is believed that the replacement of the outer walls of the halls of both floors and the upper rooms by lifting sashes-stained-glass windows is a feature of this ceremonial pavilion architecture.